-In 2006 I went on an impromptu trip to Iceland, having no idea what to expect.
+In 2006 I went on an impromptu trip to Iceland.
 Along the south coast, I drove through some of the most overwhelmingly beautiful landscapes I’ve ever seen.
 It was beyond anything I could have imagined beforehand.
 The moment I saw those mysterious island shapes of Vestmannaeyjar shimmering on the horizon, I felt immediately drawn to them.
-I decided there & then I just had to go back the next year.
+I decided there & then I just had to go back.

 The islands were coughed up from the sea in a series of eruptions from the hotspot that flows underneath, which continues to create more additions at irregular intervals.
 In 1963 another island, Surtsey, arrived in spectacular fashion, and in 1973 a grassy field on Heimaey erupted out of nowhere and created a whole new mountain.
 It was still steaming in places when I stood in its crater in 2007. (*)